Overview

 In the model I used a lot of pipes in different sizes.

-The biggest ones are the ones from the arms.
-These are cardboard pipes I had laying around.
 I didn't want to use them because of the surface structure but they turned out all right, expecially after I used some plates to create some interesting surface features.

-The smaller ones are from pvc pipes.
 The ones that you use for laying cables.
-I had two different sizes of those.

-Next smaller are pieces of old ball pens.
 They come in different sizes and with some interesting parts.

-Next smaller size are lollypop sticks.
 The Chupa Chup lollipops are plastic and hollow and I saved them when my kids throw them around the house.

-A hair dryer might not be hot enough.
 I have a heat gun but a candle flame might also do the trick.

 Painting